krvcorp/pong-frontend/README.md

 ## Notifications
 ### Registration

 Throughout the app, a user may be suggested to enable notifications.
 Once the user enables notifications, an FCM token will be generated for that user.
-At the point of enabling notifications, the iOS app will send a `POST` request to `/api/notifications/register`, with the following schema:
+At the point of enabling notifications, the iOS app will send a `POST` request to `/api/notifications/register`, with the following body schema:

 ```json
 {